agg1/scram88/README.md

 The publication of the high efficiency unbreakably block cipher was announced on freenode.org IRC 6th September 2019.
 A scientist from Leibniz Institute for mathematics and computer science, funded by German Federal Ministry of Education and Research, responded and the conversation protocol is attached.
-To summarize that conversation briefly: even if funded with $20000 - $200000 it wouldn't be possible to break the cipher.
+To summarize this conversation briefly: even if funded with $20000 - $200000 it wouldn't be possible to break the cipher.
 And whatever additional funding it is impossible to break the cipher cryptographically, while it is 10 times faster and more efficient than any other publicly available crypto funded with millions of Euros.